6 Most Dangerous Animals in the UK: Deadly Wildlife Explored

 - When you’re at the beach, be aware of weaver fish which can shoot a searing pain into your foot if you don’t wear foot protection.

-Okay, so the most dangerous animals in the UK might not be fierce tigers and prowling savannah lions, but there are still some beasts you should watch out for when you’re traveling around Old Blighty.
 They’re probably not the beasts you thought you’d have to watch out for, mind.
 Some are tiny specks on blades of grass; creepy crawlies that can carry dangerous diseases.
 Others are galumphing mammals we associate more with munching on meadows than causing harm.

-This guide takes a look at seven of the most dangerous animals in the UK.
+This guide takes a look at seven of the most dangerous animals in the United Kingdom.
 It’s got info on the British fauna you should consider when heading to the countryside, no matter if you’re off on a coastal jaunt around sun-kissed Cornwall or an outback adventure in the Scottish Highlands.

 Warning: You may never look at a cow the same way again.
 Sorry about that…

-Ticks are the stealthy killer of the UK.
+Ticks are the stealthy killer of the united kingdom.
 Barely larger than a pinprick, they possess eight legs, an oversized thorax and a small head that anchors on needle-like biters.
 All that lurks in the long grass of outdoor meadows and farm fields, waiting for unsuspecting prey to pass on by.
 When something or someone does come, the tick will pounce and look for a spot of moist, healthy skin to latch onto.
 Then it starts bulging with drawn blood.

 But the bloodsucking nature of these bijou vampires isn’t actually what’s so bad about them.
 It’s the diseases they can carry and spread.
 Ticks are one of the most common insect transmitters of Lyme Disease, a potentially debilitating ailment that can cause huge skin rashes, joint swelling, heart problems and cognitive issues in advanced patients.